Bothwell ‘Surrogate Granny’ is a Painting Sensation

 To find out more about Bield and its developments, visit www.bield.co.uk

-How could your business benefit from the story spotting and Scottish PR expertise of our public relations agency?
+How could your business benefit from the story spotting and Scottish care PR expertise of our award-winning agency?

 We’d love to help tell your story to the world in a way that boosts business and the morale of your team.
 If you’re interested in learning more, get in touch on 0131 561 2244 or by using the contact form below: